wp-plugins/nmedia-mailchimp-widget/readme.txt

 1. Upload `nm_mailchimp` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Once Plugin is activated, Set the MailChimp API key from `Admin / N-Media MailChimp / General Settings`
+3. Once Plugin is activated, Set the MailChimp API key from `Admin / MailChimp Campaign`

 == Frequently Asked Questions ==